Different agencies work together to manage emergencies and keep people safe. Find out who does what in an emergency.

 Civil Defence Emergency Management Groups may also help sometimes when there is not a declared state of emergency.

-For very large emergencies, the Minister for Emergency Management can declare a state of national emergency.
+For very large emergencies, the Minister for Emergency Management and Recovery can declare a state of national emergency.
 In this case, the Director of Civil Defence Emergency Management assumes control.
 The National Emergency Management Agency manages the response.

 Outside of emergencies, the National Emergency Management Agency promotes greater resilience to disasters.
 It also oversees New Zealand’s emergency management system.
 It ensures the system is operating as expected and identifies opportunities for improvement.